Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: introduction

 \section{introduction}

 Quantum computers are fragile and susceptible to rapid decoherence \cite{Schlosshauer_RMP_2005}, and the use of topological protection has been proposed as a potential remedy.
 Typically, there are two propositions to make quantum computation practical for deep circuits: (i) fault-tolerant quantum computers, which use logical qubits and error correcting codes (like the surface code) to correct all errors that appear during computation \cite{Steane_PRL_1996,Knill_arXiv_1996,Aharonov_ACM_1997,Terhal_RMP_2015,Aliferis_QIC_2005, Bacon_PRA_2006,Fowler_PRA_2012,Tuckett_PRL_2018,Chao_prl_2018,Li_PRX_2019} and (ii) topological quantum computers, which use topological qubits, naturally protected from the environment, to perform intrinsically error-free computations \cite{Kitaev_AP_1997,Nayak_RMP_2008,Sarma_NPJ_2015}.
-Here, we propose a third avenue: when the model under study has non-trivial topological invariants, the model's topological properties (rather than the hardware's) can be leveraged to identify its sharp phase transitions as the parameters are tuned.
+Here, we propose a third avenue restricted to the simulation of specific models: when the model under study has non-trivial topological protections, the model's topological properties (rather than the hardware's) can be leveraged to identify its sharp phase transitions as the parameters are tuned.

-A paradigmatic example of a ground state with non-trivial topological properties, occurs in the Kitaev spin model on the honeycomb lattice\cite{Kitaev_AP_2006}, which has spawned a class of related models with similar properties \cite{Yao_PRL_2007,Yang_PRB_2007,Feng_PRL_2007,Lee_PRL_2007,Si_arXiv_2007,Yu_EPL_2008,Baskaran_arXiv_2009,Mandal_PRB_2009,Ryu_PRB_2009,Yao_PRL_2009,Wu_PRB_2009,Tikhonov_PRL_2010,Chern_PRB_2010,Wang_PRB_2010, Lahtinen_PRB_2010,Kells_NJP_2011,Yao_PRL_2011,Lai_PRB_2011,Chua_PRB_2011,Nakai_PRB_2012,Nussinov_RMP_2015,Hermanns_PRL_2015,O'Brien_PRB_2016,Chen_PRL_2018,Miao_arXiv_2018,Miao_PRB_2018}.
+A paradigmatic example of a ground state with non-trivial topological properties, occurs in the Kitaev spin model on the honeycomb lattice \cite{Kitaev_AP_2006}, which has spawned a class of related models with similar properties \cite{Yao_PRL_2007,Yang_PRB_2007,Feng_PRL_2007,Lee_PRL_2007,Si_arXiv_2007,Yu_EPL_2008,Baskaran_arXiv_2009,Mandal_PRB_2009,Ryu_PRB_2009,Yao_PRL_2009,Wu_PRB_2009,Tikhonov_PRL_2010,Chern_PRB_2010,Wang_PRB_2010,Lahtinen_PRB_2010,Kells_NJP_2011,Yao_PRL_2011, Lai_PRB_2011,Chua_PRB_2011,Nakai_PRB_2012,Nussinov_RMP_2015,Hermanns_PRL_2015,O'Brien_PRB_2016,Chen_PRL_2018,Miao_arXiv_2018,Miao_PRB_2018}.
 Their solution involves the braiding and fusing of anyons (in this case Majorana fermions), just as algorithms employing topological qubits do.
 Ideally, topological quantum computers could be used to solve models of this type.
 Unfortunately, it has proved to be extremely difficult to create topological qubits in quantum hardware \cite{Stern_Science_2013}.